Santa Teresa College: Officials

 In 2015, there was a significant change in the set of officials of the school's administration.
 Due to the reshuffling of priests in Batangas, Fr.
 Carlo Ilagan left his position as the school's president for his new assignment as the parish priest of Invencion de la Sta.
 Cruz Parish in Alitagtag, Batangas.
 Apparently, Fr.
 Ricardo Panganiban was appointed as the Unified Schools of the Archdiocese of Lipa and STC's new president.
 Dr. Randy M. Baja was appointed as the College Dean and Vice President for Academics, while Fr.
 Mike Samaniego was named as vice president for Finance and Administrative Services.
 USAL schools are required to have only one principal and one Chief Operating Officer (COO).
 For Sta.
-Teresa College, Mr. Aurelio Manalo Jr. was appointed as COO and Mrs. Violeta Ramos was appointed as the principal of the school, respectively.
+Teresa College, Mr. Aurelio Manalo Jr. was appointed as COO and Mrs. Violeta Ramos was appointed as the school's principal, respectively.

 In 2019, Fr.
 Carlo Ilagan returned as the President for STC.
 On his return, the school had a ceremony at the San Lorenzo Ruiz Hall.